-Record Keeping, Evaluation and Monitoring: The governors hold overall responsibility for ensuring that the legal requirements for worship are met, but the head teacher has the statutory accountability for ensuring that collective worship takes place.
+Record Keeping, Evaluation overall responsibility for St.Clement's CE Academy July and Monitoring: The governors hold ensuring that the legal requirements for 2020 worship are met, but the head teacher has the statutory accountability for ensuring that collective worship takes place.
 Training is encouraged and available for those who wish to lead acts of worship.
 Governors monitor the provision of collective worship, by asking a representative to attend a session per term and then feeding back to the governing body.